What if the price drops?

 Others are more flexible and may allow a markdown on layaway items if the price drops.

-When you tally up the price of buying something on layaway, don't forget to compare that cost to your other payment options, says Frank.
+When you tally up the price of buying something on layaway, don't forget to compare that cost to your other payment options.
 What's the tab for the same item if you put it on a credit card?
 Or wait a few weeks and pay cash?